coderinblack08/blog/posts/type-graphql.md

 }
 ```

-And here is an example of a schema with typeorm & type graphql:
+And here is an example of a schema with TypeORM & type graphql:

 ```ts
 import { Column } from "typeorm";